uchilaka/cami/README.md

 ## Future Work

 - [x] Implement forbidden rescue page (or just set a flash message and redirect to the root path)
+- [ ] "Continue with Google" quick link in the profile dropdown
 - [ ] Setup and update production credentials in the `config/credentials/production.yml.enc` file
 - [ ] Implement `:confirmable` to secure accounts when switching/adding auth providers
 - [ ] Implement magic links